octo-technology/OpenTezos/docs/baking/cli-baker.md

 In this chapter, we will see the CLI command lines for registering as a delegate.
 Then we will see how to exercise your rights as a baker, endorser, and accuser.

-To learn more about how baking works, take a look at the [Baking](/baking) module.

 This chapter requires the deployment of your own Tezos node, explained in the module [Deploy a node](/deploy-a-node).

 ## Running a Delegate